gif

 Including:

-• The recognition of the value of High Andean wetland ecosystems in government policies;
+• The recognition of the value of High Andean wetland ecosystems in government policies.

 • The promotion of conservation and sustainable use of wetlands in the Puna region.